Kabila-US/Employee-Attrition-Prediction-System/README.md

 ## 📌 Conclusion
 This project highlights the practical application of machine learning in **Human Resource Analytics**, showcasing how predictive models can assist organizations in improving employee retention strategies.

----

-## 👤 Author
-Developed as part of an academic / internship-oriented machine learning project.